-Self-driving Uber test vehicle spotted pedestrian 6 seconds before fatal crash
+Self-driving Uber test vehicle spotted pedestrian 6 seconds before fatal crash (Updated)

 The report concluded that the driver, Rafaela Vasquez, didn't take control of the self-driving car until less than a second before impact and didn't begin braking until less than a second after the fatal crash with 49-year-old Elaine Herzberg on March 18.

-Investigators concluded that Uber's array of sensors, cameras, and Lidar equipment on the Volvo XC90 spotted Herzberg about 6 seconds before the impact, or more than 350 feet away from the car, which was traveling at 43 mph.
+Investigators concluded that Uber's array of sensors, cameras, and lidar equipment on the Volvo XC90 spotted Herzberg about 6 seconds before the impact, or more than 350 feet away from the car, which was traveling at 43 mph.
 The onboard computers didn't determine that Herzberg would be a threat to the Volvo's intended path until about 1.3 seconds before the crash, but didn't mitigate the car's speed or direction because those features were disabled.
+The systems did not alert Vasquez to take control either.

 DON'T MISS: Video from Uber self-driving car that killed Arizona woman asks more questions than it answers

-Note: This story has been updated with comment from Uber.